 In conclusion, trying new things is scary because above else, humans fear the unknown and shame.

-How to overcome the fear of starting something new
+How to overcome the fear of starting new things

 The good thing about fear is that you can overcome it.
 The bad news is that in order to overcome it, the only way to overcome it is to go straight through it.
 You can’t avoid fear and hope that it’ll magically get better.
 But with some conscious effort and work, you can learn to love taking on new challenges instead of fearing them.